ImSoBored420/MrBiao/README.md

 UUID file spam program in C++ complete with popup spam

-for bulding, it requires the boost uuid libraries
+for bulding, it requires the boost uuid libraries, as well as requiring c++≥17 due to the filesystem include idicator.

 (I used visual studio 2022 to make this if that matters)